AlexandreDecan/sismic/docs/format.rst

 Defining statecharts in YAML
 ----------------------------

-Because Sismic is supposed to be independent of a particular visual modeling tool, and easy to integrate in other programs without requiring the implementation of a visual notation, statecharts are expressed using YAML, a human-friendly textual notation.
-(The alternative of using something like SCXML was discarded because its notation is too verbose and not really "human-readable".)
+Because Sismic is supposed to be independent of a particular visual modeling tool, and easy to integrate in other programs without requiring the implementation of a visual notation, statecharts are expressed using YAML, a human-friendly textual notation (the alternative of using something like SCXML was discarded because its notation is too verbose and not really "human-readable".)

 This section explains how the elements that compose a valid statechart in Sismic can be defined using YAML.
 If you are not familiar with YAML, have a look at `YAML official documentation <http://yaml.org/spec/1.1/>`__.